parrt/ml-articles/gradient-boosting/L2-loss.md

 </pyfig>

 Ultimately, we picked $\eta=0.7$ as it looked like it reaches the minimum error at stage $M=3$.

+\todo{Friedman page 13 says "...smaller values of the shrinkage perimeter [...] are seen to result in better performance, ..."}

 The idea of using a learning rate to reduce overfitting in models that optimize cost functions to learn, such as deep learning neural networks, is very common.
 Rather than using a constant learning rate, though, we can start the learning rate out energetically and gradually slow it down as the model approaches optimality; this proves very effective in practice.